WeatherElectric/Lacrimosum/README.md

 ### Safer Spaces - Void Item - Shop Item
 > Block the next source of damage.
 Has a cooldown of 3 seconds.
+>
+> Costs: 800

 ![Safer Spaces](https://raw.githubusercontent.com/WeatherElectric/Lacrimosum/main/Previews/saferspaces.gif)

+### Power Elixir - White Item - Shop Item
+> Upon falling below 25% of your health, heal for 75%.
+Item is then consumed.
+>
+> Costs: 500

 ---